Insprill/advancements-api/README.md

 ## Building

-To compile Advancement API, you will need JDK 8 or higher and an internet connection.
+To compile Advancements API, you will need JDK 8 or higher and an internet connection.
 Clone this repo, then run `./gradlew build` from your terminal.
 You can find the compiled jar in the `build/libs` directory.
 If you'd like to publish it to your local Maven repository, you can run `./gradlew publishToMavenLocal`.